bayareala8s/training/non-technical/product/README.md

    - Can you discuss a time when you had to migrate a product to a new technology stack?

-Certainly!
 Here are comprehensive answers to the question, "Can you discuss a time when you had to migrate a product to a new technology stack?":

 ### Answer 1:
 **Migrating an E-commerce Platform to a Modern Stack:**